techiaith/spacy_cy_tag_lem_ner_lg/README.md

 ['gweld', 'cath', 'heb', 'coler', 'na', 'cynffon', '.']
 ```

-It uses the part of speech tags so that it can differentiate between for isntance _ceir_ as a form _cael_ and _ceir_ which is the plural form of _car_ (English: "cars").
+It uses the part of speech tags so that it can differentiate between for instance _ceir_ as a form of _cael_ and _ceir_ which is the plural form of _car_ (English: "cars").

 ```
 Ceir rhai garejys yn gwerthu ceir rhad